Happiness: The Key to Sickle Cell

 Stop blaming yourself for everything.

-Forgive yourself for your shortcomings.
+Forgive yourself for your shortcomings and find happiness.

 Live in the present and truly embrace, at this very moment, all that you love.